-- Why do substances burn? - · Why do metals rust? - Why do animals breath? - At the beginning of the 18th century Georg Ernst Stahl developed and popularized the idea that phlogiston was a colorless, weightless, tasteless, and odorless element released in all of these processes - Once released, left calx, a basic element Air could only absorb phlogiston if it was dephlogisticated - When air is completely phlogisticated (fixed), nothing burned, rusted, or lives - Joseph Priestley isolated what we call oxygen but viewed it as fully dephlogisticated air
+- · Why do substances burn? - · Why do metals rust? - · Why do animals breath? - At the beginning of the 18th century Georg Ernst Stahl developed and popularized the idea that phlogiston was a colorless, weightless, tasteless, and odorless element released in all of these processes - Once it is released, calx, a basic element, is left behind - Air could only absorb phlogiston if it was dephlogisticated - When air is completely phlogisticated (fixed), nothing burned, rusted, or lived - Joseph Priestley isolated what we call oxygen but viewed it as fully dephlogisticated air

-From Lavoisier to Physiological Chemistry The Chemical Revolution
+From Lavoisier to Physiological Chemistry

-- Reversed the elements and compounts of phlogiston chemistry - Oxygen, hydrogen, carbon, - nitrogen basic elements - Lavoisier and LaPlace: respiration is slow combustion - Measured heat generation by melting of ice in a calorimeter - Fermentation an ordinary chemical process (yeast had not yet been observed) - C6H12O6→ 2CO2 + 2C2H5OH
+- The Chemical Revolution - Reversed the elements and compounds of phlogiston chemistry - Oxygen, hydrogen, carbon, nitrogen basic elements - Lavoisier and LaPlace: respiration is slow combustion - Measured heat generation by melting of ice in a calorimeter - Fermentation an ordinary chemical process (yeast had not yet been observed) - C6H12O6→ 2CO2 + 2C2H5OH